 Amounts payable to PFI operators are analysed into five elements.
 Fair value for the services received in the year (debited to the appropriate service).
 Finance cost (debited to interest payable and similar charges).
 Contingent rent - increases in the amount to be paid for the property arising during the contract (debited to interest payable and similar charges).
 Payment toward liability (applied to write down the Balance Sheet liability towards the PFI operator).
-Lifecycle replacement costs (recognised as a fixed asset on the balance sheet for where the charge relates to council assets otherwise the charge is recognised as REFCUS).
+Lifecycle replacement costs (recognised as a fixed asset on the balance sheet).

-t) Charges to Revenue in Respect of Property, Plant and Equipment
+u) Charges to Revenue in Respect of Property, Plant and Equipment